ke-coco-li/info201-final-project/README.md

 ## Technical Description
 - How will we be reading in your data?

-  + We will be reading it as static CSV files.
+  + Our project will be presented as a Shiny app.
+We will be reading our data using static CSV files obtained from Zillow Reasearch as we metioned in the project descrption.

 - What types of data-wrangling will we need to do to your data?

-  + We will combine similar datasets in order to answer specific questions.
+  + We will combine datasets with the same columns to make it easier to analyze the data.
+We will also reshape our datesets in order to answer specific questions such as comparing the ratings to months.

 - What (major/new) libraries will be using in this project?